Berwick Rangers F.C.: Status

-Berwick Rangers are one of a handful of teams in the world to play in a football league system other than their own country's.
+Berwick Rangers are one of the few teams in the world to play in a football league system other than their own country's.

-Berwick-upon-Tweed is 2+1/2 mi south of the Scottish border and is closer to the Scottish capital Edinburgh than to Newcastle upon Tyne, the nearest major city on the English side of the border.
-It also is on the same latitude as the southern part of Glasgow.
-The town had previously been part of Scotland and changed hands many times until finally taken by England in 1482.
+Berwick-upon-Tweed is 2+1/2 mi south of the Scottish border but is still closer to the Scottish capital Edinburgh than it is to Newcastle upon Tyne, the nearest major city on the English side of the border.
+It is also on the same latitude as the southern part of Glasgow.
+The town had previously been part of Scotland and changed hands many times until finally being taken by England in 1482.
 The club also formerly played in the East of Scotland League, which contains other nearby Borders teams, prior to joining the Scottish League.

 There is also some controversy over the town's identity.
 Berwick's status as a club located in England led to the anomaly of their being the only team in the Scottish leagues who were subject to the implementation of the Taylor report following the Hillsborough disaster in 1989.